MukulYadav3007/Smart-Traffic-Light/README.md

 **Testing & Real-World Validation:**
-The model has been tested on real-time traffic data collected from NH 8, ensuring its effectiveness in real-world conditions.
+The model has been tested on real-time traffic data collected from **NH 8**, ensuring its effectiveness in real-world conditions.
 The results demonstrate improved traffic flow management by adapting signal timings based on observed vehicle density.